Limosilactobacillus fermentum: Characteristics

 Limosilactobacillus fermentum belongs to the genus Limosilactobacillus.
 Species in this genus are heterofermentative and adapted to the intestinal tract of vertebrates but also used for a wide variety of applications including food and feed fermentation.
 L. fermentum differs from most or all other species in the genus as it has a nomadic lifestyle and is not a stable member of human or animal intestinal microbiota.
 It has been found that some strains for L. fermentum have natural resistances to certain antibiotics and chemotherapeutics.
 They are considered potential vectors of antibiotic resistance genes from the environment to humans or animals to humans.

 Some strains of L. fermentum have been associated with cholesterol metabolism.

 Probiotic

-A microorganism is considered a probiotic by meeting certain characteristics, such as being of human origin, non-pathogenic, having high resistance to passing through the intestine, and being beneficial to the immune system.
-In general, they are seen as beneficial to the host's body and the human health.
-L. fermentum has been identified as potential probiotic.

-The use of gut microbes as probiotics in food is aimed towards preventing and treating various health problems.
-Among these health problems allergies, neoplastic growth, and inflammatory bowel disease are included.
-Recent areas of study have focused on the influence of probiotics on metabolic functions of their host.
-One area has been the metabolism of cholesterol by LABs acting as probiotics.
-Research has shown that lactobacilli have been proven to remove cholesterol in vitro through various ways such as assimilation, binding to the surface cells, and incorporation into cellular membranes.